 Although the solution can be expressed in 8 lines of pseudocode, it requires a surprisingly long time to run.
 To solve a five-disk tower requires 31 moves, but to solve a hundred-disk tower would require more moves than there are atoms in the universe.
-The fast growth of the number of moves that HanoiTowers requires is easy to see by noticing that every time HanoiTowers(n, 1, 3) is called, it calls itself twice for n - 1, which in turn triggers four calls for n - 2, and so on.
+The fast growth of the number of moves that HANOITOWERS requires is easy to see by noticing that every time HANOITOWERS(n, 1, 3) is called, it calls itself twice for n - 1, which in turn triggers four calls for n - 2, and so on.
 We can illustrate this situation in a recursion tree, which is shown in figure 2.3.
-A call to HanoiTowers(4, 1, 3) results in calls HanoiTowers(4, 1, 3) and HanoiTowers(4, 1, 3), results in calls to HanoiTowers(4, 1, 3), and so on.
-Each of these results in calls to HanoiTowers(4, 1, 3), and so on.
-Each call to the subroutine HanoiTowers requires some amount of time, so we would like to know how much time the algorithm will take.
+A call to HANOITOWERS(4, 1, 3)results in calls HANOITOWERS(3, 1, 2) and HANOITOWERS(3, 2, 3); each of these results in calls to HANOITOWERS(2, 1, 3), HANOITOWERS(2, 3, 2) and HANOITOWERS(2, 2, 1), HANOITOWERS(2, 1, 3), and so on.
+Each call to the subroutine HANOITOWERS requires some amount of time, so we would like to know how much time the algorithm will take.
 This is determined in section 2.7.

-Figure 2.3 The recursion tree for a call to HanoiTowers (4,1,3), which solves the Towers of Hanoi problem of size 4.
-At each point in the tree, (i,j,k) stands for HanoiTowers (i,j,k).
+Figure 2.3 The recursion tree for a call to HANOITOWERS (4, 1, 3), which solves the Towers of Hanoi problem of size 4.
+At each point in the tree, (i, j, k) stands for HANOITOWERS (i, j, k).